caseysparkz/env/README.md

 me.

-This role sets up my preferred user environments and configuration files for Bash, Git, GnuPG, Gnu Screen, SSH, Vim, etc, as well as installing my own CA certificates, and removing Snap.
+This role sets up my preferred user environments and configuration files for Bash, Git, GnuPG, Gnu Screen, SSH, Vim, etc, as well as installing my own certificate authority, and removing Snap.

 **NB:** If you intend to use this role, first ensure that the git submodules are initialized and up-to-date.